 I sat down with the ebullient Jess Poshepny Vallery, the Direct Sales and Marketing Manager at Trione to taste through the winery’s line-up:

 2014 Trione Sauvignon Blanc: Retail $23.
 Much more aromatic than the ’13.
 Pineapple and guava on the nose, more viscous and rich.
-Outstanding.
+Very Good to Excellent.
 89-91 Points.

 2011 Trione Pinot Noir Russian River Valley: Retail $37.
 Classic Russian River Valley nose with blackberry and some earth.
 Bramble and blueberry on the palate.
-Nice and Very Good.
+Nice and Very Good to Excellent.
 88-90 Points.

 2010 Trione Syrah: Retail $32.
 Raspberry and cherry with some anise.
 Rich and round good fruit great acidity and some tannic grip.
-Outstanding.
+Very Good to Excellent.
 89-91 Points.

 2010 Trione Red Wine: Retail $50.
 69% Cab.
 Cassis some anise.
 Great fruit initially with some drying at the mid-palate.
 Lengthy finish.
-Outstanding.
+Excellent.
 90-92 Points.

 2011 Trione Henry’s Blend Geyserville Ranch: Retail $54.
 More of a 50-50 Cabernet Sauvignon/Merlot style (35% Cab, 34% Merlot, 13% Petit Verdot, 13% Cabernet Franc, 5% Malbec).
 Made in honor of the founder, Henry Trione, who passed away this past February (2015), but this was already in production.
 Eventually, this wine will replace the red wine in the Trione lineup.
 Much more of a classic Bordeaux nose, with a bit of green pepper and olive combined with plum and blackberry.
 Well balanced with the fruit in check but active.
 Healthy mid-palate and a long lingering finish.
 Plenty of grip.
 No hurry to pop this.
-Outstanding with an Outstanding Plus potential.
+Excellent to Outstanding.
 91-93 Points.